Tips for staying safe when out on your bike this winter

 Looking for new bike lights?
 Shop our bike light range here.

-Autumn/Winter cycling isn’t a place to let ‘cool’ make your decisions, while people often gravitate towards dark colours in outdoorwear, it’s those vibrant and hi viz colours that will help to keep you safer when you’re out on the roads through darker months.
+While people often gravitate towards wearing dark colours in autumn/winter, it’s those vibrant and hi viz colours that will help to keep you safer when you’re out on the roads throughout the darker months.

 CyclingUK offers up some great visual advice for passing junctions and parked cars here.